Murciano207/SpookFinance-docs/core-concepts/yogi-governance-token.md

 ## Yogi’s Most Important Stakeholders: Liquidity Providers

-The Yogi Protocol allows any BSC account to add liquidity in the form of tokens to existing Yogi pools, or even create their own pools.
+The Yogi Protocol allows any account to add liquidity in the form of tokens to existing Yogi pools, or even create their own pools.

 Liquidity attracts traders, trading generates fees, and ultimately pool profitability attracts more liquidity.
 This is a flywheel effect that we are beginning to see happen within the Yogi Protocol.